aabbtree77/twinpeekz/README.md

 The default GC setup does not consume more than 1ms. and it gets invoked every 8s. or so.
 However, a spike wasting whole 24ms. may occur once a minute or so.
 Dropping a frame or two per minute does not break any smooth 3D experience, but with heavier codes taking place in Go its GC could become a problem or would need a special focus and experiments.

-Pointers bring [trouble](https://github.com/g3n/engine/issues/163), and we get them without ability to control stack vs heap allocations.
+Pointers bring [trouble](https://github.com/g3n/engine/issues/163), and we get them without the ability to control stack vs heap allocations.
 They also overlap with some other purposes: a mutable function argument qualifier, or a test if the structure field exists after loading a struct from *.json, by checking for the nil value if the structure element has been defined as a pointer.

 The tools are good.
 I could use go-vim, and mostly just :GoDef and ctrl+O to get back, sometimes :GoRename.
 The GLTF code was written just by exploring Quim Muntal's GLTF library with :GoDef.

 Why is Go so little used in 3D?
-The GC spikes are there, along with the [cgo](https://zchee.github.io/golang-wiki/cgo/) layer.
-Go does not help taming graphics APIs, its forte would be MMORTS communication middleware.
+The GC spikes are there, along with the [cgo](https://zchee.github.io/golang-wiki/cgo/) layer/binding generation which adds a certain disparity with types and pointers (read about my OpenGL bug mentioned below, check the OpenGL part in [this comparison](https://github.com/phillvancejr/Cpp-Go-Zig-Odin)).
+Ultimately, the runtime is too slow for an extremely resource-hungry domain.
+Even the Gokoban game is already not so snappy on older machines.

-However, history shows that anything static and non-GC is always [a mess](https://hirrolot.github.io/posts/why-static-languages-suffer-from-complexity#the-unfortunate-consequences-of-being-static).
-Go with nil pointer issues will likely be easier/faster to read/write/maintain than anything static non-GC out there, or even static FP.
-Go should be good for "low complexity, high fidelity" graphics.
-INSIDE 2016, maybe even Until Dawn 2015.
-This is not Red Dead Redemption 2 2018, but it is a lot.
+The code here was written prior to Go version 1.18.
+The math parts could now use [generic types](https://planetscale.com/blog/generics-can-make-your-go-code-slower) in a few places, though this is hardly worth it.

 ## OpenGL Experience Report